Further details on the Terms of Reference of the Committees can be accessed here.

 - Be responsible for identifying and nominating for the approval of the Board, candidates to fill Board vacancies as and when they arise.

-The Remuneration Committee consists of the two Non-executive Directors and is scheduled to meet at least twice a year.
+The Remuneration Committee consists of the three Non-executive Directors and is scheduled to meet at least twice a year.
 Mike Ashley is the Chairman.
 The current terms of reference of the Remuneration Committee were published in May 2016.

 The main roles of the Remuneration Committee are: